 3.2.10.3.
 Disposal [SG5]

-The disposal shall be evaluated by following equation.
+The disposal shall include all of waste treatment except for the material and parts recycling and the incineration with energy recovery, e.g. landfill.
+The disposal shall be evaluated by following disposal formular in Circular Footprint Formula (CFF)

 1-R2-R3×ED

 - R2; Proportion of the material in the product that will be recycled (or reused) in a subsequent system. [%]

 - R3; Proportion of the material in the product that is used for energy recovery at EoL.

 - ED: specific emissions and resources consumed (per functional unit) arising from disposal of waste material at the EoL of the analysed product, without energy recovery.

+Dataset (ED) to be used in CFF and CFF parameter (R2, R3) may be referred, among others, to the following datasets and reference documents.

+- Data set; EF compliant data sets, IDEA

+- Reference documents; PEFCR Annex C, JAMA CFP guideline "

 3.2.11.
 Chain of Custody [SG3]

 Chain of custody is an administrative process by which information about materials is transferred, monitored, and controlled as those materials move through supply chains [ISO 22095:2020].
 There are, in principle, four possible chain of custody models, illustrated in Figure 3.2.11-1.
 Their common objective is to guarantee correct accounting and corroborate a link between ingoing content, e.g., ‘sustainable’, ‘recycled’ or ‘organic’ by harmonized definitions, and the final outgoing product.
 They differ whether it is a physical or administrative link.
 Furthermore, they differ in the set of rules for balancing, and the option to keep materials streams segregated or not.